mamadz98/Tank-Trouble-Game/README.md

 simple two player game with pygame

 just run the code
-features:
+with features like
-  the little cubes called bonus
+  the little cubes called bonus, random field of game
-  some field